Breath of Fire (video game): Story

 The group continues to an underground settlement, clashing with the evil scientist and Four Devas member Cort along the way.
 When they arrive, they discover that one of the warriors there, a young mole person named Mogu, has been imprisoned in the Dream World by Mote, another of the Four Devas.
 They rescue him from the dream by obtaining a special item from Tunlan, where the Time Key is also kept (the group loses this key when Four Deva member Cerl takes it).
 Mogu joins the party when he is rescued, and the party next travels to the town of Spring.
 The Sky Key is kept in a tower near the town, but someone has used it to create a permanent winter in the area.
 While investigating the tower, the party discover that the culprit is Mote, and fight him within the Dream World with the aid of his conscience.
 After restoring the weather to normal, the party continue towards the Dark Dragon capital of Scande, but are delayed once more when they enter the town of Carmen where time is standing still.
 Aided by a villager named Alan, they investigate a nearby tower and confront Cerl again, who is revealed to be a childhood friend of Alan's.
 Consumed with a desire for vengeance against humans, she attacks and critically wounds Alan, but later swears off her vendetta when the party delivers a fruit from the village where she and Alan grew up.
 The final Deva Goda then appears and ambushes the party.
 Cerl surrenders the Time Key to Ryu's party and stays behind to cover their escape while Alan enters Cerl's castle to be with her again.
 While restoring the flow of time, however, something goes wrong and Nina is forced out of the party by a warping of time and space.

 The party finds her moments later in Tunlan.
 However, she is suffering from amnesia.
 When the party restores her memories, the now visibly older Nina rejoins them and tells everyone that she can transform into the Great Bird.
-With her new ability, the party flies to Scande, where they do battle with Zog and vanquish him.
+With her new ability, the party flies to Scande, where they fight with Zog and vanquish him.
 Afterwards, Jade traps them in a room with Sara.
 Jade plays on Ryu's emotions by placing Sara under a powerful mind control spell.
-She takes the keys from Ryu and delivers them to Jade.
+Sara takes the keys from Ryu and delivers them to Jade.
 The party pursues him to the tower where Myria is sealed, but are stopped midway through the tower by Sara, who attacks them.
-The party is forced to kill her to break Jade's hold on her; the mind control is too strong to completely dispel any other way.
-As she lies dying, she tells Ryu and his friends that they have done nothing wrong — Jade and Myria are to blame as they created a situation where she had to die.
-The party resolves to stop Jade at any cost, but are too late to prevent him from freeing Myria completely.
+The party is forced to kill her to break Jade's hold on her as the mind control is too strong to completely dispel any other way.
+As she lies dying, she tells Ryu and his friends that they have done nothing wrong; Jade and Myria are to blame as they created a situation where she had to die.
+The party resolves to stop Jade at any cost, but are too late to prevent him from completely freeing Myria.